Calling all complementary therapists!

 ITB for tight hips and thighs

 ITB/Sartorius for poor flexibility and weakness in the legs

 This course is suitable for the absolute beginner, carers and for those interested in using muscle management techniques to help with general problems.
 CPD points are awarded by many of the professional associations for qualified therapists.

-Course dates: Please register interest on out contact us page.
+Course dates: Please register interest on our contact us page.
 New dates available soon

 For those who wish to progress a full EMMETT Technique Practitioners course is available and involves attendance at 6 modules over a year with theory and practical assessments.
 Again, no previous experience is required and successful completion of the course and assessments allows the graduate to insure and practice as an EMMETT Technique practitioner.

-Course bookings and fees: Please book directly with ETUk, firstname.lastname@example.org
+Course dates, bookings and fees: Please book directly with ETUk, email@example.com

 The Bowen Fascial Release Technique is a soft tissue remedial therapy.
 The practitioner uses thumbs and fingers to perform the unique rolling-type moves which are applied to precise points on the body over muscle, ligament , tendon and fascia.
 This prompts the body to reset and re-align without the need for deep or forceful manipulation.
 The treatment is gentle, subtle and relaxing and most of the work can be performed through light clothing.
 A distinctive feature of Bowen is that the therapist leaves the room between sets of moves, allowing the client’s body time to respond to the treatment.